3 Brothers Die After Passing Out From Fumes In Manure Pit On Ohio Farm

 ST. HENRY, Ohio (AP) — Three brothers who were trapped in a manure pit on their livestock farm after being overcome by fumes have died, authorities said.

 Rescue crews found the men unconscious and unable to move in the pit Tuesday afternoon.
-They were fixing a manure pump before they passed out from the fumes, said St. Henry Fire Chief Matt Lefeld.READ MORE: 32-Year-Old Man Hit, Killed By Driver In Monroeville
+They were fixing a manure pump before they passed out from the fumes, said St. Henry Fire Chief Matt Lefeld.READ MORE: Allegheny Co.
+Police Investigating Braddock Shooting

 Authorities identified the victims as Gary, Todd and Brad Wuebker.
-All three were taken to area hospitals and later pronounced dead.READ MORE: 2 Pennsylvania State Senators Propose Bill Allowing Parents To 'Opt-Out' Of School Mask Mandates
+All three were taken to area hospitals and later pronounced dead.READ MORE: Search For Missing 3-Year-Old Dwight Dinsmore Along Allegheny River In Armstrong County Called Off For Evening

 Manure pits are common on large livestock farms and are used to store waste before it is used as fertilizer on fields.
 But the pits can produce dangerous gases including hydrogen sulfide, methane, carbon monoxide and ammonia.

-Some of those gases can lead to headaches, dizziness, breathing trouble and deaths, according to the Ohio State University Extension.MORE NEWS: Body Recovered From Vehicle In River In New York Identified As Pennsylvanian
+Some of those gases can lead to headaches, dizziness, breathing trouble and deaths, according to the Ohio State University Extension.MORE NEWS: Part Of East Carson Street Closed For Partial Building Collapse; Other South Side Traffic Restrictions Paused

 (Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.)